top 0

 Header image courtesy of Kobe CHENG (via Wikimedia Commons)

-And what better place for a relaxing day than Sai Kung?
 Known as Hong Kong’s back garden, Sai Kung’s natural scenery has countless gorgeous beaches on offer alongside the district’s rich variety of restaurants, shops, and attractions for locals and visitors alike to enjoy.
-Catch the last of the warm weather with our guide to the best beaches in Sai Kung!
+Where better to go than Sai Kung for the weekend?
+Make the most of your sunny days with our guide to the best beaches in Sai Kung!

 with-m